rails-girls-summer-of-code/summer-of-code/sponsors/packages.md

   [2014](http://2014.railsgirlssummerofcode.org/sponsors) and
   [2013](http://2013.railsgirlssummerofcode.org/sponsors-thanks)).
 * Your swag included in support packages sent out to all students during the summer (see below).
+* Your company will be included in the Sponsor opportunity Newsletter to participants.
 * Lots of tweet love, hype and buzz from the community.